SinTan1729/movie-rename/README.md

 This is made mostly due to [mnamer](https://github.com/jkwill87/mnamer) not having support for director's name, and also because I wanted to try writing something useful in Rust.

 ## Installation
 Install from [AUR](https://aur.archlinux.org/packages/movie-rename-bin), my personal [lure-repo](https://github.com/SinTan1729/lure-repo) or download the binary from the releases.
+You can also get it from [crates.io](https://crates.io/crates/movie-rename).

 ## Usage
 - The syntax is: